junxit/us-congress-bills-115/bill.md

     - **(E)** post-operative respiratory failure;
     - **(F)** information about storage and disposal; and
     - **(G)** such other information as the Secretary may specify.
-  - **(3)** Recommendations for improving data collection on perioperative opioid use, including an analysis to identify barriers to collecting, reporting, and analyzing the data described in paragraph (2), including barriers related to technological availability.
+  - **(3)** Recommendations for improving data collection on perioperative opioid use, including an analysis to identify and reduce barriers to collecting, reporting, and analyzing the data described in paragraph (2), including barriers related to technological availability.

 ## § 5.
 Requiring the posting and periodic update of opioid prescribing guidance for Medicare beneficiaries